 9. Avoid a Potential Backstabber in the Workplace

-Being aware of the presence of backstabbers in the workplace should neither make as inferior nor lose our balance.
+Being aware of the presence of backstabbers in the workplace should neither make us inferior nor lose our balance.
 Just be yourself, stay smart, and confident.
 Never let these people butcher your worth as a person and as a teacher.
 Remember, a colleague can’t defeat your confidence and make you appear inferior if you won’t let him/her.

 Our job as teachers is very demanding.
-Certainly, at some point in our career, we fall prey to teacher burnout.
+Certainly, at some point in our careers, we fall prey to teacher burnout.
 However, we should never cease to promote high-quality learning for our students.
 No matter how overwhelming situations can become, we should not forget that our learners deserve our great efficiency as teachers.